adtapia/QuickQuiz/README.md

 ### 2. **Tej Aidee**
 - Developed the home page including **index.ejs**and CSS **index.css**
 - Develope result page including result.ejs and css Result.css
-- integrate with quiz.(result and start quiz button).
+- made result and start quiz button.
 - made stats.js and ejs and integrated them with app.js.
 - also added collecting user results by date for the stats/profile.